 Ref# Performance Measure Status Trend

+3-1 Customer Quality Complaints A

-3-1 Technical Quality Complaints
+3-1 Technical Quality Complaints A

 3-2 Customer Service Cost per Account

 3-3 Billing Accuracy

 3-4 Call Center Indicators

 3-5 Residential Cost of Water & Wastewater Service

 3-6 Stakeholder Outreach Index

-- Overall Goal Status
+Overall Goal Status

-FY15 Objectives Measure Reference Maintain call wait time for all call centers to less than 1 minute, 90 percent of the time to provide effective customer service through the 4th Quarter of FY15.
-3-4 Implement Phase 4 of the Automated Meter Infrastructure (AMI) project pending WaterSmart funding to modernize the Water Authority's aging meter infrastructure with smart meters to increase revenue, support conservation efforts, and provide better customer service by the end of the 4th Quarter of FY15.
-3-4 Implement new payment methods for customer billing and web self-service in conjunction with Western Union payment centers and the AMI program to provide more payment options to customers and improved cash flow through the end of the 4th Quarter of FY15.
-Increase paperless billing to 22,000 enrollments and web self-service to 60,000 registrations by the end of the 4th Quarter of FY15.
-3-3 Continue transition the meter-reading representatives to a Utility Tech position and add the AMI curriculum to the training program to transfer small meter replacement into customer service by the end of the 4th Quarter of FY15.
-3-4 Evaluate and provide status reports on the low-income credit program; provide water use status reports on the low-income conservation program through the end of the 4th Quarter of FY15.
-3-6 Conduct quarterly Customer Conversation meetings to engage customers and obtain input on the Water Authority's activities through the end of the 4th Quarter of FY15 3-6
+FY16 Objectives Measure Reference Continue implementation of Phase 4 of the Automated Meter Infrastructure (AMI) project modernizing the Water Authority's aging meter infrastructure with smart meters to increase revenue, support conservation efforts, and provide better customer service by the end of the 4th Quarter of FY16.
+3-1 3-4 Implement web self-service program to provide more payment options to customers and improved cash flow through the end of the 4th Quarter of FY16.
+3-1 3-3 Transition the large meter program to customer service and create a maintenance program to test and repair large meters every two years through the end of the 4th Quarter of FY16.
+3-4 Maintain call wait time for all call centers to less than 1 minute, 90 percent of the time to provide effective customer service through the 4th Quarter of FY16.
+3-4 Conduct a customer opinion survey in order to assess the Water Authority's performance from the customer's viewpoint from previous surveys by the end of the 4th Quarter of FY16.
+3-6 Conduct quarterly Customer Conversation meetings to engage customers and obtain input on the Water Authority's activities through the end of the 4th Quarter of FY16.
+3-6 Conduct a survey and review of peer organization communication processes in order to generate ideas for improvement of the Public Affairs function, to include a review of approaches to use of social media, with conclusions, analysis and recommendations to be submitted by the end of the 4th Quarter of FY16.
+3-6

-Ref# Performance Measure Operations Field Operations Compliance Customer Services Information Technology Finance

-3-1 Technical Quality Complaints $\checkmark$ $\checkmark$

-3-2 Customer Service Cost per Account ✓ √

-3-3 Billing Accuracy ✓ √

-3-4 Call Center Indicators ✓

-3-5 Residential Cost of Water & Wastewater Service $\checkmark$

-3-6 Stakeholder Outreach Index √
+Ref# Performance Measure Operations Field Operations Compliance Customer Services Information Technology Finance 3-1 Customer Service & Technical Quality Complaints \checkmark \checkmark 3-2 Customer Service Cost per Account ✓ \checkmark 3-3 Billing Accuracy √ √ 3-4 Call Center Indicators √ 3-5 Residential Cost of Water & Wastewater Service ✓ 3-6 Stakeholder Outreach Index √

-3-1 Technical Quality Complaints
+3-1 Customer Service Complaints and Technical Quality Complaints